ghga-de/ghga-transpiler/README.md

 ### Configuration:
 The [`./example-config.yaml`](./example-config.yaml) gives an overview of the available configuration options.
 Please adapt it and choose one of the following options for injecting it into the service:
-- specify the path to via the `MY_MICROSERVICE_CONFIG_YAML` env variable
+- specify the path to via the `ghga_transpiler_CONFIG_YAML` env variable
-- rename it to `.my_microservice.yaml` and place it into one of the following locations:
+- rename it to `.ghga_transpiler.yaml` and place it into one of the following locations:
-  - the current working directory were you are execute the service (on unix: `./.my_microservice.yaml`)
+  - the current working directory were you are execute the service (on unix: `./.ghga_transpiler.yaml`)
-  - your home directory (on unix: `~/.my_microservice.yaml`)
+  - your home directory (on unix: `~/.ghga_transpiler.yaml`)

 The config yaml will be automatically parsed by the service.